Journey Toward Easter Into Your Hands

 III.
 WHEN JESUS SAID 'FATHER, INTO YOUR HANDS' HE WAS ENCOURAGING US TO COMMIT OUR LIVES TO THE FATHER

-- even as he faced the cross he was submissive to God's will and committed himself to that will
+2. Even as he faced the cross he was submissive to God's will and committed himself to that will.

 A. OUR COMMITMENT IS DEMONSTRATED WHEN WE TAKE UP OUR CROSS AND FOLLOW CHRIST

-- Luke 9:23 "Then he said to them all: "If anyone would come after me, he must deny himself and take up his cross daily and follow me."
+1. Luke 9:23 "Then he said to them all: "If anyone would come after me, he must deny himself and take up his cross daily and follow me.

-- Jesus invites us to be participants in His cross
+2. Jesus invites us to be participants in His cross.

-- ILLUS.
+4. Being a Christian means being fully committed to the One whose name you bear.
+Your commitment is not to a congregation.
+Your commitment is not to a ritualistic washing called baptism.
+Your commitment is not to the man behind the pulpit.
+Your commitment is not to a denominational structure.
+Your commitment is to Jesus – the Son of God who takes away the sins of sinners.
+That commitment is not easy because it leads us to the same place that it lead our Lord – to a hill called Calvary and to a cross and to absolute commitment of our life to Him.
+ILLUS.
 In his book One Crowded Hour, Tim Bowden, tells a true story about a company of British soldiers in Borneo during the confrontation between Malaysia and Indonesia in 1964.
 The company was made up of Gurkhas from Nepal.
 Through numerous wars and conflicts, the Gurkhas have won the reputation of being fearsome warriors and fearless and dedicated soldiers.
 As the conflict between Malaysia and Indonesia escalated they were asked if they would be willing to jump from transport planes into combat against the Indonesians if the need arose.
 The Gurkhas had the right to refuse because they had never been trained as paratroopers.
 Now the Gurkhas usually agreed to anything, this time they provisionally rejected the plan.
 But the next day one of their Non-Commissioned Officers sought out the British officer who had made the request and said they had discussed the matter further and would jump but only under certain circumstances.
 The British office asked what those circumstances were.
 The Gurkhas told him they would jump if the land was marshy or reasonably soft with no rocky outcrops, because they were inexperienced in jumping out of airplanes.
 The British officer considered this, and said the drop-area would probably be over the jungle and there would be no rocky outcrops.
 That seemed all right so he asked if there was anything else.
 "Yes," said the Gurkhas.
 They wanted the plane to fly as slowly as possible and no more than one hundred feet high.
 The British officer pointed out that the planes always flew as slow as possible when dropping troops, but to jump from one hundred feet was impossible.
 The Gurkhas wanted to know why?
 The British officer explained that the parachutes wouldn't have time to open at that low of a height.
 The Gurkhas leader was a bit surprised and said, "Oh, that's all right then.
 You didn't mention parachutes before.
 We'll jump with parachutes, anywhere."